-Disney’s streaming push seen paying off in the long run
+Disney shares dip as streaming push unnerves some investors

 The new Disney-branded streaming service will follow a similar offering from ESPN that will be available starting in 2018.
 ESPN would be a mix of streaming and pay TV.

-This strategy likely attempts to balance ESPN’s strong pricing power as it enters a renewal cycle with distributors this quarter, while capitalizing on rising consumer demand and access to streaming content, Morgan Stanley analysts said.

-ESPN’s growth prospects were a cause for concern for investors as the unit had been steadily losing subscribers amid rising expenses for sports rights.
+ESPN’s growth prospects have been a cause for concern for investors as the unit had been steadily losing subscribers amid rising expenses for sports rights.